GabeScott/standard-works-vault/General Conference/1999 April - Fellowshipping.md

 # Fellowshipping

-*By Ned B. Roueché - Of the Seventy*
+By Elder Ned B. Roueché - *Of the Seventy*

 *Given in the April session of the 1999 General Conference*

+>*I know what it means to have a friend, a responsibility, and to be nurtured by the good word of God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/04/fellowshipping?lang=eng)